mimvoid/quackersbirdclub/src/content/resources/birding-spots/index.md

 {{< icon "tabler--map-pin" >}} 8601 Lindbergh Boulevard

 John Heinz is a protected habitat with immense biodiversity.
-It contains woodlands, marshes, and a lake where herons, swallows, geese, and swans can be found.
+It contains woodlands, a creek, and a freshwater tidal marsh where herons, swallows, geese, and swans can be found.
 It is also home for blackbirds, warblers, and much more.
 Additionally, deer and a variety of plant and fungal growth can be found along its trails.

 {{< /column >}}
 {{< /columns >}}